Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 And he said that there are some teams where the middle linebacker, you'll love this, is making more than the owner.

-Well, I wish I was still playing Mike Linebacker.
+Well, I wish I was still playing Mike linebacker.

-And you'd be making more than some owners if if Michelle I think I think that's a fair live, Rush, because every owner's gonna split uh Super Bowl money.
+I think that's a flat out lie, Rush, because every owner's going to split Super Bowl money.

-Well, there is there is revenue sharing.
+Now, there is revenue sharing.

-And they get revenue sharing.
+And revenue sharing.

 Well, there's a court case for the Supreme Court that may come down and say that.